 To achieve high levels of school productivity, students have to make sure that they are interested in tasks that help them in developing better-thinking abilities and problem-solving skills.
-They also involve in effective and positive quests as well as in mindful assessments.
+They also involved in effective and positive quests as well as in mindful assessments.
 They are independent and accountable.

 School productivity is the first step toward a life-long journey of learning and professional richness.
 Students that are productive now will carry this habit into their professional life.

-Here are Seven Tips That Can Help You Become More Productive at School
+Seven Tips That Can Help You Become More Productive at School

 1. Keep a Track Of Time